Tanzania/Egypt: Chama Charm Heads to Blitz Cairo

 "Our mission is to make sure that we win our final group stage match and seal more points on top of it," said the club through the official page.

-The Mainland Champions, according to their travel schedule, arrived in Dubai for a short break before arriving in Cairo yesterday.
+The Mainland Champions, according to their travel schedule, arrived in Dubai for a short break before arriving in Cairo on Wednesday.

 Simba, who have so far remained unbeaten in their group stage assignments, sealed their CAF Champions League's quarterfinal place after a 4-1 victory against DR Congo's Vita Club in a Group A match played at the Benjamin Mkapa Stadium in Dar es Salaam, recently.